Denmark is looking for skilled and dedicated psychiatrists

-- Are you a medical specialist in psychiatry from a European university?
+- Are you a medical specialist in psychiatry from a university in the EU, the Nordic countries or the EEA?

 - Are you ambitious about your profession, and do you want to develop your skills even further?

-- Do you find it easy to learn new languages and do you have the courage to establish yourself in a new country?
+- Do you find it easy to learn new languages and do you and your family have the courage to establish yourselves in a new country?

 Psychiatry in Central Denmark Region – one hospital